Immigration

 Can my kids get benefits even if I don't have U.S. immigration documents?

-Yes, your children may be eligible even if you aren't or don’t have immigration documents.
-You may apply for benefits for your kids who were born in the U.S., are permanent residents, or qualify for special immigration status.
+Yes, your children may be eligible even if you aren't.
+You may apply for benefits for your kids who were born in the U.S., or who have a qualifying immigration status.
 You will have to show proof of your income, resources, and meet all other criteria for each program to be eligible.

 Will receiving benefits on behalf of my children make it harder to get a green card or become a citizen?

 Receiving public benefits does not automatically make an individual a “public charge.”
-Child Care programs are not included in public charge determination.
 For details on Public Charge, please visit the USCIS website at the following link:

 https://www.uscis.gov/greencard/public-charge or